|Birth: ||Feb., 1838|

 b Apr 1878-

 Shortly after the birth of her daughter Tempie, in 1868, the family migrated to Indiana.
-Moving first to Howard County for about 2 years, then down to Marion County.
+Moving first to an area in Howard County, for about 2 years, then down to an area near Southport, in Perry Twp., in Marion County.

-Finally settling in "The Village of Belmont" and her husband purchasing the old school house, on South Belmont.
+Finally, settling a little further northwest to Center Twp., by 1880, in an area once called "The Village of Belmont," where her husband purchased the old school house, on South Belmont Avenue.
 Converting it into a 9 room home, to raise their family in.

-Margaret was like most married women of that day, a housewife, who took care of the home and family, but this all changed with the sudden passing of her husband, in 1901.
+Margaret was like most married women of that day, a housewife, who took care of the home and family.
+Until,the sudden death of her husband, William, leaving her in an extremely difficult situation.

 It now was left to her to maintain the business that provided an income for her family.
 All the while being solely responsible for her two handicap adult children, Ezra was total deaf, very hard to manage, and her youngest daughter Stella "Roxie" McKinney had been a paralyzed invalid since the age of fourteen.

-Her plan was to keep her late husband's delivery business open, while she moved into her smaller home, using the larger home as a boarding house.
+Her plan was to keep her late husband's delivery business open, and she would stay in the smaller home, using the larger home as a boarding house.
 Margaret was hoping to maintain these two incomes, subsidized with her Civil War pension.

-Unfortunately, with dawning of a new century, both the teamster business & boarding house was lacking, and it was not long before their debt was too much to overcome.
+Unfortunately, with dawning of a new century, both the teamster business & boarding house was lacking.
+To complicate matters further the doctor who signed off on her husband's death certificate, had erroneously documented William was a 'widow" at the time of his passing.
+This error caused her widow's Civil War pension to be denied.
+Although she was able to rectify this error in time, it was not long before their debt was too much to overcome.

-She tried to sell the property to recover her losses, but was unable to sustain a buyer.
-The family business, and house on S. Belmont were eventually repossessed sometime in 1906.
+Margaret, tried to sell the property to recover her losses, but was unable to sustain a buyer.
+The family business, and both of the properties,the smaller three room home she was living in at #1327[in 1900] and the original homestead at #1337[in 1900] on S. Belmont Avenue, were eventually repossessed, sometime in 1906.

-Following the repossession, she & Ezra moved in with her son Turner, on Troy Ave.,and for the remainder of days, she lived with her various children.
+Following the repossession, she moved in with her son Turner, on Troy Ave., and for the remainder of days, she lived mostly with her various children.

-At the time of her passing, she was living on Morgan St., in Indianapolis, Indiana.
+At the time of her passing, she was living at 1755 Morgan St., at a home she had recently rented and moved into, in Indianapolis, Indiana.

 William Henry McKinney (1828 - 1901)*